 For single cell operation or for operation with carrier aggregation in a same frequency band, a UE does not expect to monitor a PDCCH in a Type0/0A/2/3-PDCCH CSS set or in a USS set if a DM-RS for monitoring a PDCCH in a Type1-PDCCH CSS set does not have same QCL-TypeD properties [6, TS 38.214] with a DM-RS for monitoring the PDCCH in the Type0/0A/2/3-PDCCH CSS set or in the USS set, and if the PDCCH or an associated PDSCH overlaps in at least one symbol with a PDCCH the UE monitors in a Type1-PDCCH CSS set or with an associated PDSCH.

+For operation with shared spectrum channel access and if provided with ChannelAccessMode-r16 = semistatic, the UE may be also provided with a DCI payload by dci-PayloadSize in semiStaticChannelAccessConfig-r16.
+When a UE is not provided with C-RNTI, the UE may monitor for PDCCH of the DCI payload with CRC scrambled by SI-RNTI in the lowest PDCCH candidate of Type0-PDCCH CSS set in the first slot of the channel occupancy.

 *** Unchanged text is omitted ***

 3.3.1 TS 38.331